amine-kherroubi/obesity-analysis/README.md

 ## Dataset

 The analysis uses the [Estimation of Obesity Levels Based on Eating Habits and Physical Condition dataset](https://doi.org/10.24432/C5H31Z) from the UCI Machine Learning Repository.

+## Authors

+Made by Mohamed El Amine Kherroubi and Bousdjira Nadine.
+The code and documentation have been refactored and optimized with AI-assisted tools for improved readability and efficiency.